AndrewKeig/gulp-tasks/readme.md

 Lets look at the Gulp api; it basically uses 4 methods to constuct a build task:

-`gulp.task` registers a task by name and allows you to sequence dependencies to be executed before the task runs.
+`gulp.task` registers a task by name and allows you to sequence dependencies to be executed before the task runs, these will run in parallel.
 ```javascript
 gulp.task('default', ['dependencies'], function() {
 	...